alipbudiman/BOT-LINE-FOR-BROADCAST/README.md

 simpel bot broadcast for LINE

-suitable for roleplay accounts that sell online or become lpm bots
+suitable for roleplay accounts that seller online or become lpm bots

 Imput access token in botbc.py